Swamiji on Facebook Swamiji on Twitter Swamiji on Youtube

 What do we see with our scientific eye?
 Here, also, observations started advancing gradually from crude perceptions to finer and finer subtleties.
 There were philosophers both in the West and the East who thought that originally God created cosmic waters, and He brooded on these waters at the beginning of creation.
 A poem in Sanskrit says that God created waters, and everything emanated from the waters.

-There are others who think that this Earth itself is a chip, a block shot off from the orb of the Sun, and evolution took place gradually on this planet over the course of endless time.
+There are others who think that this Earth itself is a chip, a block shot off from the orb of the Sun, and evolution took place gradually on this planet over the course of endless periods.
 But why all these things happen was also a question of the scientific mind.
 They happen because there are causes behind causes.
 There are minute molecules which are the causes of solid objects such as a rock, for instance.
 Everything that is solid in appearance is molecular in its structure; and there scientific observation during the medieval period ceased.
 But then it advanced and discovered finer and finer potentials behind the molecules.
 Forces seemed to be whirling like eddies in a vast sea of energy everywhere, and it was thought and believed, by mathematical calculation as well as observation and experiment, that the whole world of solid matter is some sort of condensed energy.
 Energy, even in its gross form like electricity, has such power that it can break solid objects to pieces.
 If an adequately powerful voltage of electric current is passed through a mountain, the solid mountain will crumble to pieces and be reduced to smithereens.
 Such is the power of even electricity.

-These causative energies which are supposed to be at the back of all occurrences were further analysed by more and more concentrated observational processes, and it was not easy to understand why such a variety should be there in this creation, even taking for granted that the cosmic sea of force is manifesting itself as material substances.
+These causative energies which are supposed to be at the back of all occurrences were further analysed by more and more concentrated observational processes, and it was not easy to understand why such a variety should be there in this creation, even taking for granted that a cosmic sea of force is manifesting itself as material substances.
 The variety of individuality was inexplicable.
 This was a further advance in modern techniques of scientific observation, whereby it was observed that I differ from you and you differ from me—everything differs from everything else, nothing is equal to another—because of a mysterious activity taking place in the various centres of this cosmic sea of force, though we cannot imagine differentiations in a vast sea of equilibrated energy.

 For instance, we do not see difference in the water of an ocean.
 However far we may travel on the surface of this water, everywhere it is the same water.
 We do not have one kind of water in one place in the ocean and another kind of water in another place.
 It is a variety of a uniformly distributed nature.
 But it appears that the world is not made up of a sea of this kind because there is a dramatic differentiation of everything from everything else.
 Why do you differ from me in every manner and in every way?
 Even the RNA and DNA principles of medical science, which are supposed to be the determining factors of the cells of an individual’s body, do not produce identical individuals.

 Why are we born in different psychophysical states or conditions?
 Modern scientific inward analysis is based on what is called the quantum mechanics of observation, whereby it is seen that there is an action and interaction taking place between centres of force in this vast energy ocean.
-There is a central pressure exerted at one spot, and that pressure will be of that character, that intensity, that specification, that form and significance as is its relation to other such centres in this vast sea of energy.
+There is a central pressure exerted at one spot, and that pressure will be of that character, that intensity, that specification, that form and significance as is its relation with other such centres in this vast sea of energy.
 It is very difficult to understand what all this means.
 A particular action of a particularised centre of energy is not an offhand action of that location independently by itself, but is universally determined by its connections through tentacles that it manifests through millions and millions of centres of that kind, so that the world of centres is more a bundle of relations of one with another than a heap of individual solid centres of activity.

 We are reminded here of what Buddha said long ago in a similar strain.
 There is movement only, relativity only, fluxation only, process only, and nothing is stable and located in one place continuously.
 Even a burning flame in a lamp is not a solid flame.
 It is an emanation which is jetting forth with rapidity, forces impinging one on the other, so that it is like the flow of the river which looks like a continuous mass of water.
 Such is a flame, a burning fire.
 “The world is burning fire,” said Buddha.
 From this statement one can discover any meaning.

 Why does this happen?
 The scientist has his own answer.
 There was an original action of the universe, and that original action is the motivation for every other subsequent action.
 This original action is called by many types of descriptive epithets.
 Some call it the Big Bang; a large sound was produced.
-What would be that sound which became the cosmos?
+What could be that sound which became the cosmos?
 We cannot imagine what it is.
 They posit some such thing as the original cause, which broke the universe into two parts—half this way, half that way.
-This is corroborated by the Upanishads, the Manu Smriti and the Mahabharata.
+This is corroborated by the Upanishads, the Manusmriti and the Mahabharata.
 So what they are saying is not a fairytale.
 There seems to be some truth behind it because we have it said even before scientists were born.
-The Manu Smriti says a big anda was there, a cosmic egg which split, as it were, into two parts.
+Tad aṇḍam abhavad dhaimaṃ sahasrāṃśusamaprabham (Manu 1.9) says the Manusmriti: A big anda was there, a cosmic egg which split, as it were, into two parts.
 We may call one part gold and the other part silver.
 Who broke it?
 Scientists cannot answer this question.
 Who split the universe into two parts?
 “He became the All.
 He was the All, is the All, and shall be the All in the future.
 He, being All, created Himself through Himself,” says the Purusha Sukta.
 Tasmādvirāḍajāyata virājo adhipūruṣaḥ, sa jāto atyaricyata paścādbhūmimatho puraḥ: From Him arose the cosmos; from that arose the presiding principle of the cosmos; from that also arose that which decides what is to happen in this universe after this split took place.

 The beginning of the concept of power, or shakti, seems to be hidden here when we are told that one part was cut off from the other part.
 This is also the concept of Ardhanarishvara, in our religious parlance.
 Lord Siva is half man and half woman, but not half in the sense of two differentiated irreconcilable parts.
 It is an androgynous totality.
 Lord Siva is not a half-man, and the other part is not segregated from him.
 It is his energy, which cannot be dissociated from himself.